Step-by-Step Application Guide

 - Base-Coat Application

 Back to Top

 Surface Preparation Warnings - READ THIS BEFORE STARTING!!!

-The Flexstone / Tufflex base will adhere to almost any surface including wood, concrete, metal, old vinyl, fiberglass and ceramic tiles.
-Rough up smooth metal flashings with sandpaper for good adhesion.
+The Tufflex base will adhere to almost any surface including wood, concrete, metal, old vinyl, tile and fiberglass.

-Tufflex DOES NOT, however, adhere to extremely smooth surfaces like plastic and IT IS NOT compatible with asphalt or-tar-based coatings.
+Tufflex DOES NOT, however, adhere to smooth plastics and IS NOT recommended for over asphalt-based coatings. #2 Primer/Sealer can be used in above situations.

-If in doubt, test the product on a small area or contact the Flexstone / Tufflex distibutor or dealer for technical advice.
+When in doubt, test the product on a small area for adhesion.

 Cleaning / Priming